 Rising 4th-year undergraduate international students enrolled at UVA are welcome to apply.
 A minimum 3.0 cumulative GPA is required.
 Students with full scholarships are not eligible.

-Required application materials include an unofficial transcript, two letters of recommendation, and an online application form with personal statement.
+Required application materials include an unofficial transcript, two letters of recommendation, and an online application form with a personal statement.
 Email email@example.com with any questions.
-Application will open in January 2021.
+The application deadline is Friday, March 19, 2021.

 2020 Scholarship Recipients – Erwin Wijaya and Lihong (Mary) Peng